csschmid/pltsci-sdet-test-suite/bug-report/RoomSizeCannotHaveThreeValuesForCoordinate.md

 ## Problem

-Entering 3 values for a patch location should result in a 400 user error code.
+Entering 3 values for a `roomSize` should result in a 400 user error code.

 ## More Information